masitings/quranhub/DOKPLOY.md

 #### Password Authentication Failed Error
 If you see `password authentication failed for user "quranhub"`, this usually means:

-1. **Database was initialized with different credentials**: The PostgreSQL volume already exists with old credentials
-   - **Solution**: Remove the PostgreSQL volume and redeploy
-   - In Dokploy: Stop the application → Go to Volumes → Delete `postgres_data` volume → Redeploy
-   - Or via SSH: `docker volume rm quranhub_postgres_data` (adjust name as needed)

-2. **Environment variables mismatch**: The credentials in Dokploy don't match what PostgreSQL expects
+1. **Incorrect credentials**: The database credentials don't match
-   - **Solution**: Ensure all environment variables are set correctly:
+   - **Solution**: Verify your `DB_USERNAME` and `DB_PASSWORD` environment variables match your external database
-     - `DB_USERNAME` must match `POSTGRES_USER` in the postgres service
-     - `DB_PASSWORD` must match `POSTGRES_PASSWORD` in the postgres service
-     - Both services use the same values from environment variables
+   - Double-check the credentials in your database management interface

+2. **Database host unreachable**: The application cannot connect to the database host
+   - **Solution**:
+     - Verify `DB_HOST` is correct (hostname or IP address)
+     - Check network connectivity from Dokploy to your database
+     - Ensure firewall rules allow connections from Dokploy's network
+     - For cloud databases, verify security groups allow inbound connections on port 5432

 3. **Special characters in password**: If your password contains special characters, they may need URL encoding
    - **Solution**: Use a password without special characters, or ensure proper URL encoding in `DATABASE_URL`

 #### Other Database Issues
-- Verify `DB_HOST=postgres` (must match service name)
+- Verify `DB_HOST` points to your external database hostname/IP
-- Check that PostgreSQL container is healthy
+- Check that your external PostgreSQL database is running and accessible
-- Review database logs in Dokploy
+- Review database connection logs in Dokploy
 - Ensure `DATABASE_URL` is correctly formatted: `postgresql://username:password@host:port/database`
+- Test database connectivity using `psql` or a database client from the same network

 ### Port Conflicts
 - Dokploy handles port mapping automatically via reverse proxy